Layout Image

 http://world.std.com/~reinhold/diceware.html

 Now you take the dice, and dice word list into a room and close the curtains.
 Why the drawn curtains?
-Every secret agent worth his salt knows they they can now read what your typing from the reflections in the window.
-Also, don’t leave your keys to your computer room lying around because they can now make key duplicates from a photograph.
-Boy, don’t you know anything.
+Every secret agent worth his salt knows they they can now read what you're typing from the reflections in the window.
+Also, don't leave your keys to your computer room lying around because they can now make key duplicates from a photograph.
+Boy, don't you know anything?

 Turn Off,